Thursday, September 26, 2024

 Task

-Given the following fact about the real number $x$,
+Given the following fact about a real number $x$,

 $$(x=3)\lor(x=-3)$$